Bomberman World

 is a maze action video game developed and published by Hudson Soft for the PlayStation.
 It is part of the Bomberman series.
 The game was also re-released for PCs in 2002 alongside the TurboGrafx-16 version of Bomberman and Bomberman '93 as part of a compilation disc titled Bomberman Collection.

 Plot

-There were once four evil Bombers called the Dark Force Bombers who tried to bring darkness to the Bomberman world.
-The ancient ancestors of the Bombermen imprisoned the Dark force Bombers in the Blue Crystal.
+Long ago, there were four evil Bombers known as the Dark Force Bombers who sought to plunge the Bomberman world into darkness.
+The ancient ancestors of the Bombermen managed to stop them by imprisoning the Dark Force Bombers within the Blue Crystal.
 Millions of years later, Bagular, appearing from another point in the time-space continuum, destroyed the Blue Crystal, thus freeing the villains.
 The freed bombers became Bagular's minions and conquered the four worlds.
 It is now up to Bomberman to save the worlds from evil.

 Gameplay

 Story Mode

 The goal is to complete all five areas of the five different Bomber worlds.
 To complete the areas, the player must control Bomberman and set bombs to destroy enemies and obstacles that will lead to the exit.
 To be able to complete each level, the player must locate and pick up all of the Crystals on the map.
 Once this is complete, the door to the exit will open, and the player is allowed to move on to the next area.
 In the fourth area of each world, the player will have to defeat a Dark Force Bomber, and an extra boss that is themed after the type of world the setting is in.

 Once the player defeats a Dark Force Bomber, the player is given a unique battle armor to wear for the next boss battle, which has a normal attack and a special attack.
 The battle armor is only used for the boss battles, meaning once the player advances to the next world, the battle armor will be lost.